Motorcycle Accident Lawyers in Charlottesville, VA

 Some motorcyclists wonder whether they should wear a helmet while riding.
 In addition to the fact that wearing a helmet is the law in Virginia (and a much safer and potentially life-saving choice), remember also that not wearing a helmet could significantly impair your ability to recover damages (per the contributory negligence rule) if you are involved in a crash and suffer a head or brain injury.

 Working with an Experienced Virginia Motorcycle Accident Attorney

 At the law offices of Buck, Toscano & Tereskerz, Ltd., we have seen how working with a talented attorney can improve the outcome of a motorcycle accident case, and believe that you are better off when represented by a legal professional with a sound understanding of the claims process and how to negotiate with insurance adjusters.
 When you call our law firm, we will provide you with a free case consultation in which you can ask us any questions you have about the claims process, as well as get to know the lawyer who will be working on your case.
 If both parties decide that we’re a good fit, we will work on your case on a contingency fee basis, covering all upfront costs on your behalf.

 To schedule your free case consultation, call our law firm today at 434-977-7977.
-You can also visit our Charlottesville office in person, or send us an email using the form on our website.
+You can also visit our personal injury lawyers in person.